-This guide explains the key differences to help buyers select the most suitable fencing solution.
+This guide compares both systems to help buyers select the most suitable fencing solution for their project.

 Worker in Factory